Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Scarlett 3rd gen 4i4, 8i6, 18i8 & 18i20; Clarett range.

 It is important to remember that in the Scarlett and Clarett range, the headphones will share a physical routing path with a specific line output.
 In the case of our Clarett 8PreX, Headphone 1 shares a routing path with Line Outputs 7 – 8 and Headphone 2 shares a routing path with Line Outputs 9 – 10.
 This means whatever is muted, soloed, or adjusted for the Headphones will also reflect in the shared Output.

-Note that the Custom Mix option will not be available once eight (Clarett and Red) or 5 (Scarlett) Custom Mixes have already been assigned.
+Note that the Custom Mix option will not be available once the maximum number of mixes is used.

 Creating a Separate Headphone Mix:

 Select the Headphone Output and set this to Custom Mix as well.
-It is important to note that adjusting the volumes in one Custom Mix with not effect those in another.
+It is important to note that adjusting the volumes in one Custom Mix with not affect those in another.

 Let’s assume we have a guitarist plugged into Input 4 who wants to hear everyone else but doesn’t need to hear his/her guitar in the headphones, we would either mute or lower Analog 4 as shown below.